terminal-iv/terminal_IV/1_uptime_commands/use_cyberware.1.md

 you to the punch.
 This ability usually doesn’t negate the need to make an action roll that you would otherwise have to make, but it may improve your position or effect.

-I need some satisfying way to make the Kerenzikov not just feel like good reflexes and Kiroshi optics not just feel like good eyesight, etc

-The cyber die isn’t a complete solution here